andergd/OuterWildsAndaluh/README.md

 Si has visto un error en la traducción, no tienes más que crear un issue indicando el error, a ser posible el texto completo o con una captura de imagen.

 Si no te importan los spoilers y te sientes bravo (por favor, solo si has terminado el juego al 100%), puedes editar el fichero `assets/Translation.xml` en la línea del error tú mismo y crear una _pull request_.

+If you have seen an error in the translation, all you have to do is create an issue indicating the error, if possible the full text or with an image capture.

+If you don't care about spoilers and feel brave (please, only if you've 100% finished the game), you can edit the `assets/Translation.xml` file in the error line yourself and create a pull request.